 Interest income on these assets is calculated by effective interest method and is included under the line 'Interest income' under 'Net interest income' in the statement of income.
-Impairment gains or losses are included in the line 'Impairment result from financial instruments'.
-Gains and losses from derecognition (such as sales) of the assets are reported under the line item 'Gains/(losses) from derecognition of financial assets measured at amortised cost'.
+Impairment gains or losses are included in the line 'Net impairment loss from financial instruments'.
+Gains and losses from derecognition (such as sales) of the assets are reported under the line item 'Net gain/(loss) from derecognition of financial assets measured at amortised cost'.